lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

 # TERRAFORM & AWS EKS
 ## 📦 Demo 3
 This exercise is part of **Module 12**: **Terraform** in the Nana DevOps Bootcamp.
-This This demo project shows how to configure a shared remote storage for Terraform using Amazon S3.
-By centralizing state, teams can safely collaborate on infrastructure code and avoid conflicts caused by local .tfstate files.
+This demo shows how to set up a complete CI/CD pipeline to automate Terraform infrastructure provisioning using Jenkins.
+The pipeline runs Terraform commands to plan and apply changes whenever there is an update in the infrastructure code repository.

+## 📦 Demo 4

 ## 📌 Objective
-- Configure amazon S3 as remote storage for terraform state.
+* Integrate Terraform workflows into a CI/CD pipeline.
+* Use a remote backend to store Terraform state.

 ## 🚀 Technologies Used